Indianapolis Domestic Violence Lawyer

-Domestic violence is any violence or threat of violence against a spouse, domestic partner, or other person in a close relationship to the defendant.
-Domestic violence may be committed by men or women, though it is more common for men to be the aggressor in a domestic violence charge.
-Indianapolis domestic violence lawyers at Banks & Brower understand that you deserve to be treated as innocent until proven guilty.
-As Indianapolis criminal defense lawyers, our attorneys will take the time to listen to your side of the story without judgment.
+Domestic violence, also known as domestic battery in Indiana law, refers to any violence or threat of violence against a spouse, domestic partner, or anyone in a close relationship.
+At Banks & Brower understand that you deserve to be treated as innocent until proven guilty.
+As criminal defense lawyers, we will take the time to listen to your side of the story without judgment.
 Our domestic violence attorneys are former prosecutors now dedicated to preserving the rights of the accused in Indianapolis.
-If you have been accused of domestic violence, our attorneys will provide you with the legal services necessary to get you the best outcome possible.

 Why Choose Our Indianapolis Domestic Violence Attorneys?